vchekan/kafka4rust/README.md

 * Try Async Local Executors
   * https://maciej.codes/2022-06-09-local-async.html
 * `futures-concurrency`
 * Glommio and Monoio are not Send and use a "thread-per-core" design
+* https://docs.rs/thunderdome/latest/thunderdome/ address borrow checker pains and allows more natural code.

 ## Projects
 * CLI tools